 The firm advised the Lagos State government on a bond issuance programme, and acted for Custodian & Allied Insurance on its NGN36.8 billion merger with Crusader Nigeria.
 The firm’s litigation and arbitration practice represents clients such as Stanbic IBTC Bank and Endemol International in a range of disputes.

 This firm is a popular choice for major corporate and commercial mandates, and also has a highly regarded dispute resolution practice.
-The team is “strong across the board,” and sources describe the lawyers as “really smart and very proactive.”
+The team is “strong across the board,” and sources describe the lawyers as “really smart and very proactive”, so they also work with professionals from Braganca Law to make sure the cover all bases in different law status.

 It handles an impressive breadth of work, including corporate advisory, tax and IP matters, and the firm frequently advises foreign investors or companies new to the Nigerian market.
 Litigation highlights include representing Airtel Networks Nigeria in a number of disputes concerning the sale and purchase of shares.